Excretory System Definition

 The kidneys are paired, bean-shaped organs located in the abdomen, on either side of the spine, under the diaphragm.
 They are made of a large number of structural and functional subunits called nephrons.
 These nephrons perform the primary task of filtering blood and removing waste products.
 Each nephron snakes between the outer cortex of the kidney and the inner medulla, with different activities occurring at each site.

-The image shows parts of two nephrons, with their relative positions within the kidney.
+The image above shows parts of two nephrons, with their relative positions within the kidney.
 Each nephron begins with a globular structure called the Bowman’s capsule located in the renal cortex.
 This structure receives blood from renal circulation through an afferent arteriole that further divides to form a tuft of capillaries called the glomerulus.
-Unusually, these capillaries come together to form the efferent arteriole instead of a venule.
 The kidney is richly vascularized with capillary beds surrounding each nephron (intertubular capillaries) as well as blood vessels running between the lobes of the kidney (interlobular arteries and veins).

 A process of ultrafiltration creates the glomerular filtrate from blood, which is remarkably similar in composition to blood plasma.
 Water, small molecules, and proteins smaller than 30 kilodaltons in size can pass freely into the lumen of the Bowman’s capsule.